nianswe/photoblog/README.md

 # Future Features

+* Increase performance on home page with thumbnail images instead of uploaded high resolution images
 * Public blog page for guests and non authenticated visitors, content published based on status SHARED on blog posts, which is not active now.
 * Comment function on blog posts and on specific images/photos, where logged in users can comment and give feedback.
 * Create a user profile where the logged in user can view and edit own posts.